brucemack/kc1fsz-rc1/README.md

 Overview
 ========

-This is a basic two-radio repeater controller that can be used at an analog FM VHF/UHF repeater site.
+This is a basic two-radio repeater controller that can be used to create an amateur or GMRS repeater site.
 Our goal is to implement as much of the repeater functionality in software as possible.
 For this reason, we call this the "Software Defined Repeater Controller" (SDRC) project.
 This Github